-About a fifth of all drunk driving accidents occurs between midnight and 3 a.m. on weekends.
+About a fifth of all drunk driving accidents occur between midnight and 3 a.m. on weekends.
 Saturday is the most dangerous day of the week to travel, according to statistics.

-The type of car accident in California determines whether or not the accident is fatal.
+The type of car accident determines whether or not the accident is fatal.
 But, regardless of the type of accident, one thing is certain: the vehicle will be damaged in some way.